Tommy Kahnle: Amateur career

 Kahnle played high school baseball at Shaker High School in Latham, New York, and college baseball at Lynn University in Boca Raton, Florida.
+As member of the Fighting Knights, Kahnle won the 2009 Division II College World Series and was named the Most Outstanding Player of the tournament.

 In 2009, he played collegiate summer baseball with the Orleans Firebirds of the Cape Cod Baseball League, and returned to the league in 2010, splitting his time between the Bourne Braves and the Brewster Whitecaps.

 Professional career

-Minor leagues (2010–2013)
+New York Yankees (2010–2013)

 The New York Yankees selected Kahnle in the fifth round of the 2010 Major League Baseball draft.
 He made his professional debut for the Staten Island Yankees in 2010.
-He appeared in 11 games and had a 0.56 earned run average and 25 strikeouts over 16 innings pitched.
+He appeared in 11 games and had a 0.56 earned run average (ERA) and 25 strikeouts over 16 innings pitched.
 He played for the Charleston RiverDogs in 2011, recording a 4.22 ERA and 112 strikeouts over 81 innings.
 He spent the 2012 season between the Tampa Yankees and Trenton Thunder.
 He had a 2.37 ERA with 74 strikeouts in 57 innings.

 The Yankees invited Kahnle to spring training in 2013.
 He was an Eastern League All-Star in 2013 and finished the season with a 2.85 ERA and 74 strikeouts over 60 innings.